 The intent of the job protection is to support job and financial security for working caregivers.

 To remain compliant, an employer can not replace the worker or fill the vacant role unless they also reinstate the absent worker to an equivalent position upon their return.
 This requirement leaves most employers with few options to cover the suboptimal operating conditions.
-The duration can be for up to 12 weeks or nearly three months.
+After all, they must maintain reliability or they will lose customer loyalty.
+This policy framework protects short “intermittent” leaves or long ones – the duration can be up to 12 weeks or even 16 – nearly three months, or more.

 Like any public policy instrument, there are two sides to job protection – a benefit and a cost side.